stackmutt/whoisd/README.md

 ### Mapping

-All required fields for the whoisd must be defined in the mapping file, the example mapping file is described below:
+All required fields for the whoisd must be defined in the mapping file, the example of the mapping file is described below:

 ```json
 {